PlayNAIA — Swimming & Diving

 RULES: National Collegiate Athletic Association (NCAA) Men's and Women's Swimming and Diving Rule Book with the NAIA-Swimming and Diving Coaches Association modifications.

 NATIONAL CHAMPIONSHIP FORMAT: The NAIA swimming and diving championships consists 20 events for men and 20 events for women.
-Preliminaries are conducted in the morning and afternoon and finals in those same events are conducted in the evening.
+Preliminaries are conducted in the morning and finals in those same events are conducted in the evening.

 Find answers in the NAIA Guide to the College-Bound Student-Athlete!